Borussia Dortmund’s Bundesliga title-winning team of 2012: Where are they now?

 Ivan Perisic (attacking midfielder)

 Perisic helped Dortmund win the title in 2012 before moving on to Wolfsburg.
-He helped the Wolves to the quarter-finals of the UEFA Europa League in 2014/15 before moving to Italy, where he still plays for Inter Milan – the opponents of Eintracht Frankfurt in the last 16 of this year's Europa League.
+He helped the Wolves to the quarter-finals of the UEFA Europa League in 2014/15 before moving to Italy and Inter Milan.
+A goal in the 2018 World Cup final, albeit on the losing side, was a career highlight during his six-year spell in Serie A that also saw a loan period at Bayern in 2019/20.
+He joined Tottenham Hotspur in the English Premier League in 2022.

 Felipe Santana (central defender)

 The Brazilian defender spent five years with Dortmund before making the brave move to their local rivals Schalke in 2013.
 After just one season with the Royal Blues, he was loaned out to Olympiacos – where he won a Greek league title – before making a permanent switch to Kuban Krasnodar in Russia.
-He was released by them in 2016 and spent half a year out of action before returning to his native Brazil and joining Atletico Mineiro, although he was released by them in April 2018.
+He was released by them in 2016 and spent half a year out of action before returning to his native Brazil and joining Atletico Mineiro, although he was let go by them in April 2018.
+He has since made appearances for Chapecoense and Atlético Catarinense.

 Chris Löwe (central defender)

-The German central defender featured only a handful of times between 2011 and 2013 for Dortmund before joining Bundesliga 2 club Kaiserslautern, with who he made 99 appearances.
-He joined former Dortmund reserve team coach David Wagner in England at Huddersfield Town in 2016 and helped them gain promotion to the Premier League, where he plies his trade now.
+The German central defender featured only a handful of times between 2011 and 2013 for Dortmund before joining Bundesliga 2 club Kaiserslautern, with whom he made 99 appearances.
+He joined former Dortmund reserve team coach David Wagner in England at Huddersfield Town in 2016 and helped them gain promotion to the Premier League.
+After Huddersfield were relegated in 2019, Löwe left for Dynamo Dresden and signed for fourth-tier Chemnitzer FC at the start of the 2022/23 season.

 Moritz Leitner (defensive midfielder)

 Leitner had spells with Dortmund and Stuttgart in the Bundesliga before spending a season at Lazio in Italy.
-Augsburg offered him a route back into the Bundesliga in 2017, but he did not feature frequently and was loaned to Norwich in England's second division in 2018.
+Augsburg offered him a route back into the Bundesliga in 2017, but he did not feature frequently and joined Norwich in England's second division in 2018.
+He made some Premier League appearances following their promotion in 2018/19 and was on the books for Zürich in the 2021/22 season before being released by the Swiss side.

 Lucas Barrios (striker)

 With 39 goals in 83 games for Dortmund, tears were spilled when the Paraguayan forward left for Guangzhou Evergrande in 2012.
-He returned to Europe a year later, and became something of a journeyman with spells at Spartak Moscow, Montpellier, Palmeiras, Gremio, Argentinos Juniors and Colo-Colo before arriving at current club Huracan this year.
-The one thing he has always done, though, is score goals.
+He returned to Europe a year later, and became something of a journeyman with spells at Spartak Moscow, Montpellier, Palmeiras, Gremio, Argentinos Juniors, Colo-Colo, Huracan, Gimnasia LP, Defensa y Justicia and Patronato.
+He is currently at Sportivo Trinidense in his native Paraguay.
+Goals have followed him around everywhere on his travels through the world of football.

 Patrick Owomoyela (left full-back)

-Certainly not camera shy, the former Germany international ended his playing career in 2015 after a season with Hamburg, but he has remained in the spotlight, not least for his 'Owo meets…' series on bundesliga.com in which he interviews stars of the German game, past and present.
+The former Germany international ended his playing career in 2015 after a season with Hamburg, but he has remained on the scene as an English-language pundit for the Bundesliga.